Today's Articles

 In 1932, his uncle's act was renamed the Will Mastin Trio, and Davis, who learned to tap dance from Bill "Bojangles" Robinson, soon became the act's star.
 Davis went solo in the early 1950s and made his first mark with an album, "Starring Sammy Davis Jr.," that mimicked other singers.
 Though not a jazz singer per se, Davis could play trumpet and vibes and occasionally subbed on drums in the Woody Herman and Lionel Hampton bands.

-Davis was one of the first Black performers to be accepted fully into the American mainstream.
-He made this acceptance the subject of much of his stage persona.
+In 1970, he married Altovise Gore, and the couple adopted one child.
+Davis was among the first Black performers to be accepted into the American mainstream, and he made this acceptance the subject of much of his stage persona.
 Sammy Davis Jr. died in 1990.

 The African American Desk Reference